palikar/blog-hugo-files/content/posts/emacs_framer.md

 +++
-title = "Emacs windows resizing" author = ["Stanislav Arnaudov"] description = "A short description of a solution to a github related problem with the email addresses associated with a commit historys" date = 2018-06-29T00:00:00+02:00 keywords = ["github", "git", "commit", "change", "history"] lastmod = 2018-07-22T18:51:23+02:00 categories = ["github"] draft = false weight = 100
+title = "Emacs windows resizing" author = ["Stanislav Arnaudov"] description = "A short walkthrough of a Emacs package for windows resizing that I recently wrote." date = 2018-06-29T00:00:00+02:00 keywords = ["github", "git", "commit", "change", "history"] lastmod = 2019-04-07T01:00:25+02:00 categories = ["emacs"] draft = false weight = 100
 +++

 ## Abstract {#abstract}

-Recently I've been introduced to the concept of a [tiling windows manger](https://en.wikipedia.org/wiki/Tiling_window_manager).
+Recently I've been introduced to the concept of a [tiling windows manger](https://en.wikipedia.org/wiki/Tiling%5Fwindow%5Fmanager).
 One key feature that caught my attention is how you can quickly resize your different windows and create your desired windows configuration with just a few executions of some keybindings.
 That got me wonder how it would really cool if I also have that in Emacs.
 I googled something like "resize emacs windows" but didn't really (I didn't want really) find package that can do that.
 So, of course, I used this as an excuse to write a very simple package that would help me achieve what I want - quickly resizing Emacs' windows - and in the process would teach me same new things about Emacs Lisp programming. <br /> Oh yeah, and by the way, I created whole minor Emacs mode for the job.
 Yes, maybe it is a little bit of a overkill to create a whole mode for this but hey, new knowledge about Emacs and Emacs Lisp never hurts now, does it.

 ## The existing way {#the-existing-way}